HellYard/Cell/language/documentation/Modifiers/Array/JSON.md

 JSON Modifier
 ==================
-The JSON Modifier transforms an array variable into a JSON-friendly string.
+The JSON Modifier transforms an array value into a JSON-friendly string.

 Syntax
 --------------